commercelayer/commercelayer-react-components/README.md

 // your code [...]
 ```

-For each variant you can define the custom name (i.e. its translation based on location) and image that will be shown on the corresponding line item, by passing the `options` prop to the `VariantSelector` component and properly setting the `lineItem` key — all these content data are usually taken from your CMS, since Commerce Layer doesn't manage any kind of content.
-You can change the type of input by passing `type="radio"` (default is `select`).
+For each variant you can define the custom name (i.e. its translation based on location) and image that will be shown on the corresponding line item, by passing the `lineItem` prop to the `AddToCartButton` component and properly setting the `lineItem` key — all these content data are usually taken from your CMS, since Commerce Layer doesn't manage any kind of content.

 When you add a product to your shopping cart: